MartianZoo/solarnet/README.md

 ./rego
 ```

+Of course, it won't work, because nothing ever works.
+I'd be willing to help but I actually know very little about Build Stuff.

 You can also look for the `*.pets` and `*.json5` files to see how game components get defined in the Pets language.
 You can change it around or attempt to add your own custom cards. **See the warnings at top!**

 ## Want to poke around in the implementation code?

 The code isn't too pretty right now and I'm making big ugly changes to it.

-It'd be better to start with the generated API doc view just because it hides the private things.
+It's best to start with the generated API doc view because it hides private things.
 It's not hosted yet, but you can `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.

 It's all written in [Kotlin](https://kotlinlang.org).
 It's my first time using it and I'm extremely happy with that decision.